lago-project/lago/README.templates.md

 `/var/lib/testenv/repos/`).
 A path to a specific JSON manifest can be provided when creating an environment.

-Once an environment is initialized, repository is no longer relevant (but the store must not be moved, disks based on templates still point there).
-The template store itself can be any empty path, whenever an environment initializes itself and looks for the templates it is going to use, it downloads any templates it needs that are not present in the template store.
+Once an environment is initialized, the repository is no longer relevant (but the store must not be moved, as disks based on templates still point there).
+Initially, the path to the template store must point to an existing directory, but this directory can be empty.
+Whenever an environment initializes itself and looks for the templates it is going to use, it downloads any templates it needs that is not present in the template store.

 ## Template sources / providers
 Template repositories list what provider should be used to fetch each template version.
-At the moment 2 providers are supported.
+At the moment two types of providers are supported:
 ### `"type": "http"`
 This provider fetches images over HTTP.
 It takes a single parameter, `baseurl` which is prepended to handles of the template images.
 Upon fetching a template